MrShoenel/anti-pattern-models/notebooks/fire-drill-model.md

 linear time and no time dilations exist.

-**Polynomial**: Similar to **No Model**, we fit a 2nd- or 3rd-order polynomial over the data (currently, 3rd order should suffice given the peculiarities of our defined Fire Drill) and then compare the resulting function against the reference.
+**Polynomial**: Similar to **No Model**, we fit a 2nd- or 3rd-order polynomial (or we may use the new function `poly_autofit()` to find the best model) over the data (currently, 3rd order should suffice given the peculiarities of our defined Fire Drill) and then compare the resulting function against the reference.
 Again, this approach assumes no distortions in time.